Limmen/csle/cluster-envs/derived_images/sql_injection1/README.md

-# SQL Injection Base Image
+# SQL Injection Image

-A base Docker image with a webapp that is vulnerable to SQL injection attacks
+Docker image with a webapp that is vulnerable to SQL injection attacks

 ## Description